-The following courses are approved as USFP “Choose Two” courses for Spring 2016:
+The following courses are approved as USFP “Choose Two” courses for Fall 2016:

 You may take an approved course on US foreign policy toward a region as ONE of your core electives.
-The approved spring 2016 courses on US foreign policy toward a region are:
+The approved fall 2016 courses on US foreign policy toward a region are:

 USFP core theory courses: